STAFF & ADVISORS

 READ MADDALENA'S BIOGRAPHY

 Maddalena Bearzi is President and co-founder of Ocean Conservation Society.
 She has a Ph.D. in Biology and a Postdoctoral Fellowship from the University of California, Los Angeles.
 Maddalena has been actively involved in studying the ecology of marine mammals with a strong conservation bias since 1990.
-Her research work on dolphins, whales, and pinnipeds off Southern California has been ongoing for over two decades.
+Her research work on dolphins, whales, and pinnipeds off Southern California has been ongoing for over twenty-five years, and represents one of the longest studies on these animals worldwide.

 Maddalena has experience as a photo-journalist and television correspondent for Italian TV networks.
 Her scientific research and books have been covered, among others, by CNN, KPCC, PRI, Take Part Live, the Los Angeles Times, the New Scientist, American Scientist, and The Huffington Post.
-She is a blogger for the National Geographic Newsroom.
+She has worked as a blogger for the National Geographic, and she continues to write essays and op-eds on current environmental issues and wilderness for different media.

 Capt.
 Charles Saylan